DallasUrbanists/dallasurbanists.com/blog/_posts/2023-04-18-what-went-wrong-darts-handling-of-the-st-patricks-day-celebration.md

 layout: post
 title: "What Went Wrong: DART's Handling of the St. Patrick's Day Celebration"
 author: hexel
-subtitle: Ridership would have skyrocketed by now if it weren't the mountain of planning mistakes uncovered while volunteering for DART on one of the biggest transit days of the year.
+subtitle: Ridership would have skyrocketed by now if it weren't for the mountain of planning mistakes uncovered while volunteering for DART on one of the biggest transit days of the year.
 date: 2023-04-18T18:44:37.055Z